Activity note: All activities take place at the hotel.

 Lunch: Lunch at the hotel.

 Afternoon: We’ll be joined by a circus clown for an overview of clowning and circus history in Sarasota.
 John Ringling — of the Ringling Brothers who helped create the modern circus — made Sarasota the circus’s winter headquarters.
 As one of the wealthiest men in the world, Ringling was vital to the development of modern Sarasota.
 FREE TIME or OPTIONAL DVD: View a Three-Ring Circus Documentary.
 Relax for the rest of the afternoon.
 Remember this afternoon to please make your dinner reservations for a restaurant on St. Armands Circle on the assigned evening.
 Group Leaders/hosts have copies of menus.

-Dinner: Board a van or walk to a local restaurant for dinner which includes a soup or salad, plus entrée with one side, plus dessert and beverage choices including coffee (regular/decaf), tea (iced/hot), water; other beverages are available for purchase.
+Dinner: We’ll take the bus to a local restaurant for an Asian-themed buffet dinner with a variety of choices including salad and seafood, plus dessert and beverage choices including coffee (regular/decaf), tea (iced/hot), water; other beverages are available for purchase.

 Evening: In our private room in the hotel, a group from the Asolo Theatre Guild will perform a play reading, followed by Q&A.

 Activity note: The Ringling Complex: Walking up to 1-1/4 miles, long periods of standing; benches available.
 When attending the theatre the bus will drop participants off in front of theatre and will pick up in front of the theatre.